Andersson007/certification/README_template.md

 ## Installation

 > This section must not include details about installing Ansible or ansible-core as that is installed as part of the AAP installation and execution environments.
-This section should focus on installing the collection from automation hub and must not include references to installing from GitHub.
+This section should focus on installing the collection from Automation Hub and must not include references to installing from GitHub.

 Before using this collection, you need to install it with the Ansible Galaxy command-line tool: